HugoNikanor/website-blog/README.md

 #My Blog Engine!

+##NOTE
+This version is no longer maintained.
+For the up to date version see <//github.com/hugonikanor/website-blog-2>

+---

 This is my small blog engine created for my personal use, but is free to use for anyone else, if you feel inclined to do so. ( But I wouldn't recommend it )